-How to actually enjoy American Football this Super Bowl
+How to actually enjoy American football this Super Bowl

 I am, of course, being gauche.
 Football is one of the most popular, successful sports.
 It doesn’t have to appeal to everyone.
 And whether or not you enjoy the sport itself, who doesn’t love a night of eating too much and repeatedly saying ‘God, I forgot how many bangers are hers!’
 But for a game that lasts so long with millions riveted by every play, wouldn’t it be nice to enjoy the sport itself too?

-My boyfriend loves American Football, specifically Alabama Crimson Tide (roll tide, roll tide).
+My boyfriend loves American football, specifically Alabama Crimson Tide (roll tide, roll tide).
 I am not hugely interested in sports, but always get fairly into the World Cup, the Olympics, or other major headline-worthy finals.
 Yet, football remains out of my grasp.
 I understand rugby.
 I get cricket.
 But the NFL entirely eludes me.
 Don’t worry football fans, I blame my own stupidity not your stupid game.

 For my partner, friends, and frankly sanity, I am determined to enjoy the game itself this year.